grokthis/ucisc/docs/03_Syntax.md

   # Other argument types
   3.eff # the conditional effect of the instruction 1.inc # enables increment on an instruction
-  1.sign # the sign of an argument (effect depends on context, usually affects inc direction)
+  1.push # decrements destination register before storing (for pushing to the stack) 1.sign # the sign of an argument (effect depends on context, usually affects inc direction)

   # Labels are interpreted as immediate values